our-mind-game/kpi-architecture-lab1/README.md

 # kpi-architecture-lab1

 Hello, I am Pavlo Vlasiuk
-This is my first kpi architecture laboratory
+This is our first kpi architecture laboratory

 My name is Chernykova Daria, and I`m very excited to work with Pavlo.